nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 System shows a "No actions to undo" message <br>
 > Use case ends

-#### Use case: Sort tasks by date or priority

-**MSS**

-1. User requests to sort the task lists by certain formatted method.
-2. System sorts all task by users' method.<br>
-Use case ends.

-**Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
-The given method is invalid

-> 3a1.
-System shows an error message <br>
-> Use case ends.

 #### Use case: List tasks by type